Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Sample App Native/Sample App Native-template.markdown

 The `ProductController` is a subclass of `BUYViewController`.
 When the customer taps the **Buy with Apple Pay** button a `BUYCart` is created with the product and Apple Pay using `startCheckoutWithCart:`.

-The `AppDelegate` implements the `BUYViewControllerDelegate` protocol and logs erros and progress to the console.
+The `AppDelegate` implements the `BUYViewControllerDelegate` protocol and logs errors and progress to the console.